Frida Kahlo and Diego Rivera: The Golden Age of Mexican Painting

 Rupert Willoughby

-One of the most derided towns in England, renowned for its dullness, Basingstoke is distinguished only by its numerous roundabouts and absurd Modernist Architecture.
-We will learn how the post-war planners were politically motivated and bent on destroying all traces of the past.
+One of the most derided towns in England, renowned for its dullness, Basingstoke is distinguished only by its numerous roundabouts and absurd Modernist architecture.

 Wednesday 2nd May 2018